-- 1. Where the defendant lives or where the business involved is located; - 2.
+- Where the defendant lives or where the business involved is located: - 2.
 Where the damage or accident happened; - 3.
 Where the contract was signed or carried out; - 4.
-If the defendant is a corporation, where the contract was broken; or d.
+If the defendant is a corporation, where the contract was broken; or - For a retail installment account or sales contract or a motor vehicle finance sale: - a.
+Where the buyer lives; - b.
+Where the buyer lived when the contract was entered into; - c.
+Where the buyer signed the contract; or - d.
 Where the goods or vehicle are permanently kept.